 In today’s market, aesthetic procedures are minimally invasive and are much more available: nurse practitioners, specialists and even estheticians are able to perform many of the procedures in more conventional and attainable settings.
 This is made possible thanks to new technology that has made procedures more simple, easier to use, and more accessible to the doctor and patient.
 Even further, many of these procedures that once might have required a hospital operating room are now non-invasive and office-based procedures.

 Finally, we have the cost factor.
-Aesthetic treatments, while deemed medical, are not a necessity, so therefore they cost patients money that is not usually covered by insurance.
-This has led to many doctors electing to open up independently run practices where they can invite these “patient consumers”.
+Aesthetic treatments, while deemed medical, is not a necessity, so therefore they cost patients money that is not usually covered by insurance.
+This has led to many doctors electing to open up independently-run practices where they can invite these “patient consumers”.

 Often, these consumers are willing and able to pay the price that is associated with the treatments, and as many treatments, such as hair removal and Botox®, require subsequent visits, the practitioner is almost 100% guaranteed a returning customer.